facebookresearch/vissl/docs/source/ssl_approaches/rotnet.rst

 ===============================

-VISSL reproduces the self-supervised approach **Unsupervised Representation Learning by Predicting Image Rotations** proposed by **Spyros Gidaris, Praveer Singh, Nikos Komodakis** in `<https://arxiv.org/abs/1803.07728>`_.
+VISSL reproduces the self-supervised approach **Unsupervised Representation Learning by Predicting Image Rotations** proposed by **Spyros Gidaris, Praveer Singh, Nikos Komodakis** in `this paper <https://arxiv.org/abs/1803.07728>`_.

 How to train RotNet model
 ---------------------------

-VISSL provides yaml configuration file containing the exact hyperparam settings to reproduce the model.
-VISSL implements all the components including data augmentations, collators etc required for this approach.
+VISSL provides a yaml configuration file containing the exact hyperparameter settings to reproduce the model.
+VISSL implements all the components including data augmentations, collators, etc required for this approach.

 To train ResNet-50 model on 8-gpus on ImageNet-1K dataset using 4 rotation angles: